 A common question we hear is, ‘how do I get my fussy eater to eat healthy food?’
 Let’s face it, it can be a challenge to feed our kids well these days, thanks to the processed food options and marketing that makes them irresistible to children.
 So if your child has fussy tendencies, it can become even tougher.

 The good news is there are research-based strategies that can help you to feed your fussy eater good foods.
-So let’s look at 5 top tips to help with picky eating from Natural Super Kids naturopath Susan.
+So let’s look at 5 top tips to help with picky eating from Natural Super Kids whole foods chef (and qualified naturopath) Susan.

 My child is a fussy eater.
 Is this normal?

 Fussy eating is a normal part of development in younger kids.
 Between the ages of 2-6, kids are discovering a variety of new foods.
 They are putting everything into their mouths to try them as they create their own sense of independence around food.

 For some, this can create a fear of new foods.
 But some of the things that we do as parents can actually turn a normal eater with some fear around food into a fussy eater.
 To read more about the habits that contribute to picky eating, click here.

 If your child continues to limit their food choices at a later age, there might be some underlying causes to consider.

 There are two main factors to consider when it comes to a child’s food preferences – genetics and environment.

 Genetics can contribute to how a child experiences flavour.
 It can also make them more sensitive to bitter flavours.